 - This Information sheet (TPB(I)) has been prepared by the Tax Practitioners Board (TPB) to assist registered tax and BAS agents (registered agents) to understand their obligations under subsection 30-10(5) of the Tax Agent Services Act 2009 (TASA) (Code of Professional Conduct (Code) item 5).While the focus of this TPB(I) is on Code item 5, it is also important to note that there are 13 other items in the Code and additional requirements in relation to being a 'fit and proper' person which may also be relevant.

 - In this TPB(I), you will find the following information:

 - what the obligation is under Code item 5

 - consequences for failing to comply with Code item 5

-- Code item 5 provides that registered agents must have in place adequate arrangements for the management of conflicts of interest that may arise in relation to activities that are undertaken in the capacity of a registered agent.
+- Code item 5 requires registered agents to have adequate arrangements in place for the management of conflicts of interest that may arise in relation to the activities that they undertake in their capacity as a registered agent.

 - Adequate arrangements for the management of conflicts of interest assist to minimise potential adverse impacts on clients and others.
 In particular, it reduces threats to objectivity and the confidentiality of client information.
 This in turn helps to promote consumer protection and maintain integrity of the profession.